ome/omero-documentation/omero/developers/Server/ObjectGraphs.rst

 Defining the model graph transition rules
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To reduce its complexity, :source:`GraphTraversal.java
+To reduce its complexity, :server_source:`GraphTraversal.java
-<components/server/src/ome/services/graphs/GraphTraversal.java>` does
+<src/main/java/ome/services/graphs/GraphTraversal.java>` does
 not include specific detail of how to traverse the graph of :doc:`../Model` model objects.
-Instead, subclasses of :source:`GraphPolicy.java
+Instead, subclasses of :server_source:`GraphPolicy.java
-<components/server/src/ome/services/graphs/GraphPolicy.java>` guide the
+<src/main/java/ome/services/graphs/GraphPolicy.java>` guide the
-traversal of the model object graph, configured by :source:`blitz-graph-rules.xml
+traversal of the model object graph, configured by :blitz_source:`blitz-graph-rules.xml
-<components/blitz/resources/ome/services/blitz-graph-rules.xml>` which
+<src/main/resources/ome/services/blitz-graph-rules.xml>` which
 names and defines the lists of transition rules.
-The named lists of rules are associated with request object classes by the definition of the ``graphRequestFactory`` bean in :source:`blitz-servantDefinitions.xml
+The named lists of rules are associated with request object classes by the definition of the ``graphRequestFactory`` bean in :blitz_source:`blitz-servantDefinitions.xml
-<components/blitz/resources/ome/services/blitz-servantDefinitions.xml>`,
+<src/main/resources/ome/services/blitz-servantDefinitions.xml>`,
 which also specifies which model object properties may never be set to ``null`` in executing any requested operation.

-:source:`blitz-graph-rules.xml
+:blitz_source:`blitz-graph-rules.xml
-<components/blitz/resources/ome/services/blitz-graph-rules.xml>` begins
+<src/main/resources/ome/services/blitz-graph-rules.xml>` begins
 with a comment that provides a key to the notation used for transition rules.
 The rules name and match model objects based on the state of the graph nodes, the types of the corresponding objects, the permissions the